mrward/mrward.github.com/source/_posts/2018-12-19-NuGetSupportInVisualStudioMac7-7.markdown

 PackageReferences.
 The Update
 NuGet Packages menu, which is used to update packages for the solution, has also been changed to have the same behaviour.

+**Fixed updating a NuGet package changing a reference's ItemGroup**

+On updating a NuGet package the Reference item will now be modified in place in the project file.

+On updating a NuGet package in a project that used a packages.config the old NuGet package is uninstalled and the new one is installed.
+This removes the old references and adds new references.
+If the references are in an ItemGroup with a condition then the new reference may be added into a different ItemGroup if there are other ItemGroups with references.
+To prevent this from happening the changes to made to references are cached and not applied to the project until all the NuGet actions have all been run.
+This allows a NuGet package update which would remove a reference and then add a new reference to be converted into an update of the original Reference in the project, changing just its HintPath, so its location in the project file is not changed.

+This was fixed in Visual Studio for Mac 7.7.3.

+**Fixed updating a NuGet package changing a fully qualified reference hint path to a relative path**

+Updating a NuGet package, where the project, which uses a packages.config file, had been modified so the original reference had a fully qualified hint path, would result in a relative path used for the hint path when the reference was updated.

+Now if the original hint path was full path then if the hint path for the reference is changed it is saved using a full path.
+This is different behaviour to how Visual Studio on Windows works, which will always add a relative hint path for the reference.

+This was fixed in Visual Studio for Mac 7.7.3.